Jeanselme/Neural_Network_Matrices/README.md

 When we reverse the computing process in order to observe the "perfect input", we observe the following images :
 ![ResultNumbers](https://raw.githubusercontent.com/Jeanselme/Neural_Network_Matrices/master/Images/Numbers.png)

-We observe different results with the semi autoencoder (I say semi because it is a two phases supervised learning and not an unsupervides one).
+We observe different results with the semi autoencoder (I say semi because it is a two phases supervised learning and not an unsupervided one).
 ![ResultNumbersAutoEncoder](https://raw.githubusercontent.com/Jeanselme/Neural_Network_Matrices/master/Images/NumbersSAE.png)

 ## Libraries